The free ELK stack (Elasticsearch, Logstash, Kibana) is not as free as it is cracked up to be.

 1) 1 Master instance (c4.large, West US, no HA):

-2) 2 data instances (r4.xlarge) according to ES recommendation + with must have redundancy:
+2) 2 data instances (r4.xlarge) according to ES recommendation + with necessary redundancy:

 3) Disk, general purpose SSD (gp2)